-The rear seat release handles are in the upper center of the rear of the seatbacks.
+The rear seat release handles are on the rear of the seatbacks.
 Push back on the seatbacks as you pull up on the handles.
+The head restraint will automatically fold out of the way when the seatback is folded down.

 To raise the seatbacks, just lift up the seatbacks and push until they lock in the upright position.
+Push and pull on the seatbacks to check that the latches have locked in the upright position.
+If they haven't, have them fixed immediately.